 The Best Places to Eat in Anacostia

-Your guide to the best restaurants in DC's historic and artsy neighborhood
+Your guide to the best restaurants in this historic and artsy neighborhood.

 Anacostia is full of DC cultural history.
 Cedar Hill, the former home of abolitionist Frederick Douglass, is a popular attraction, while the Smithsonian Anacostia Community Museum provides an in-depth look at the neighborhood’s past.
 The Anacostia Arts Center serves as a creative cultural hub, and it’s all surrounded by intriguing dining options.